Discover the world through travel & beyond!

 1. Spring for a suite or connecting rooms.

-A suite also allows for privacy after bedtime.
+A hotel suite also allows for privacy after bedtime.
 Make sure you know what you’re getting when you book the room, though, because sometimes a “suite” is simply a larger room with a sitting area.

 Before you go, be sure to check out these travel sleep tips for families from a child sleep expert.